Sonosus/Sonosus/README.md

 # Hello!

 Hey!
 I am Sonosus.
-I'm a student (ME/part time EE), electronics hobbyist, and maker of random useless things.
+I'm an engineering student, electronics hobbyist, and maker of random useless things.

 This account holds most of my ventures into DIY synths and electronics.
 I am building a Kosmo format(20cm) modular system, popularised by Sam Battle/Look Mum No Computer.